Tradescantia Brown Tips: Dry Air and Fluoride on Thin-Leaved Plants

 Low humidity causing tip desiccation in thin-leaved tissue

-Tradescantia's thin, semi-translucent leaves have a thinner cuticle than succulent or leathery-leaved plants.
-In low humidity (below 40%), the leaf tips — the most distal points — lose moisture to the dry air faster than the roots can replenish.
-Cell death at the tips produces the crispy brown that is progressive without humidity correction.
+Tradescantia's thin, semi-translucent leaves have a noticeably thinner cuticle than succulent or leathery-leaved houseplants, and that thin cuticle offers little protection against moisture loss through the leaf surface.
+In low humidity, typically below about 40%, the leaf tips — the most distal point from the stem's water supply — lose moisture to the surrounding dry air faster than the plant's fine roots can replenish it through the stem.
+Cell death at the tip produces the crispy brown texture, and because the underlying cause (dry air) doesn't resolve on its own, the browning is progressive rather than a one-time event.

 Fluoride from tap water accumulating at leaf margins